kiranc2001/task-planner-frontend/README.md

 AI Task Planner is a full-stack productivity web app that integrates AI (OpenAI) for smart task scheduling suggestions.
 Users can manage tasks with CRUD operations, visualize them on a calendar, view completion analytics via charts, and receive email reminders for due tasks.
-The app features responsive design with dark/light theme toggle, and it's built for personal use (no JWT—userId passed in paths).
+The app features responsive design with dark/light theme toggle (no JWT—userId passed in paths).

 **Application Screenshots** : https://github.com/kiranc2001/task-planner-backend/tree/main/screenshots